It's Rush Limbaugh, the all-knowing, all-caring, all-sensing, all-feeling, all-concerned, Maha Rushi, behind a golden EIB microphone serving humanity.

 Pure and simple.

-Anyway, about this make work jobs government, make work jobs program.
+Anyway, about this make work jobs, government, make work jobs program.

-Um we are how shall I say?
+We are, how shall I say?

 Many states, federal government supposedly in debt, are we not?

-Uh and in a lot of places, like in Michigan and other parts of the country, people in the private sector are being laid off.
+And in a lot of places, like in Michigan and other parts of the country, people in the private sector are being laid off.

-Have you ever noticed that a federal employee never gets fired when the government is inefficient, when it's bloated, when it is wasting money, When it is run as badly as any business in this country is being run, have you noticed that federal employees never get laid off?
+Have you ever noticed that a federal employee never gets fired when the government is inefficient, when it's bloated, when it is wasting money, when it is run as badly as any business in this country is being run?

-And when they do, have you noticed, except when the government shutdown?
+And when they do, have you noticed, except when the government shut down, it's like the end of the world.

-Rather than more government jobs, is my point.
+Rather than more government jobs is my point.

 We need fewer government jobs.